redis/redis-doc/commands/acl-setuser.md

 * `clearselectors`: (Available in Redis 7.0 and later) Deletes all of the selectors attached to the user.
 * `reset`: Removes any capability from the user.
 They are set to off, without passwords, unable to execute any command, unable to access any key.

-@return

-@simple-string-reply: `OK` on success.

-If the rules contain errors, the error is returned.

 @examples

 ```